 Energy Footprint Tool

-Record temperatures: The June - July - August (JJA) season for 2023 was the warmest globally by a large margin.
-And records were broken across the world together with extreme climate events.
+Record temperatures: Records continue to be broken across the world together with extreme climate events.
 What can we do to help slow this trend and to demonstrate our love for God's creation?
 Cutting our church's carbon footprint is one way.
 Every little bit we do counts.

 The easy-to-use Energy Footprint Tool will tell your church what your "carbon footprint" is, based on the energy you use to heat and light your buildings.
 You can find it on the Online Parish Returns System.

-The Energy Footprint Tool has now opened for entry of 2023 data.
-Your 2023 data should be submitted by the end of July 2024.
+The Energy Footprint Tool has now closed for entry of 2023 data.
+Please collect your 2024 data ready for submitting from February 2025.

 How does the EFT work and why should I do it?